mozilla/legal-docs/en/firefox_privacy_notice.md

 As a Firefox user, you have the right to:

-1. Be informed about what data we process about you, why and who it’s shared with (that’s this Notice\!)
+1. Be informed about what data we process about you, why and who it’s shared with (that’s this Notice!)
 2. Request a copy of the data we have about you
 3. Request portability of your data
 4. Request correction of any data we hold about you that is inaccurate or incomplete